how much air does a plasma cutter need

 • Swirl Ring

 Another factor to keep in mind for air quality is dust control.
-Excessive dust that gets into the system can damage your equipment, mess up your electrode, and make your cuts ugly.
+Excessive dust that gets into the system can damage your equipment, mess up your electrodes, and make your cuts ugly.

 in line air compressor filter